newpouy/InstagramHelper/README.md

 If you exported the short list when the detailed info being collected, the records already processed have the detailed information in the exported file.

-If you have a long list with more than 100k+ accounts, the export could take significant time.
+If you have a long list with more than 100k+ accounts, the XLSX-export could take significant time.
 During this time the tab is not responsive, and you could assume that the process hangs.
 Please be patient and just wait, it will be finished successfully.
-One time I tried the export of 100k+ users, and it took about 30 minutes.
+One time I tried the XLSX-export of 100k+ users, and it took about 30 minutes; the same export to CSV was completed in less than 1 minute.

 There are two supported output formats:
 * XLSX (default option)